mattbarker016/jukeboxd/README.md

 </p>
 <br/>

-We’re still working through some bugs created by Matt, one of our other developers who’s on THIN ICE.
+We’re still working through some bugs created by Matt, one of our other developers who’s on _thin ice_.
 Heh, just a little Jukeboxd joke, we’d never fire Matt because his music taste is too good.
 But enough of that, let’s get started!

 ## TODOs

-While Matt couldn’t code his way out of a Mac Pro packaging box, he was kind enough to leave detailed instructions on all of the bugs his code.
+While Matt couldn’t code his way out of a Mac Pro packaging box, he was kind enough to leave detailed notes and instructions for all of the bugs his code.
 You'll have to fix some of these bugs before you're able to get to other ones, so use this reccomended order below.

 ### Order